yanghoon/obsidian-workspace/Blog/Packaging of Web Application.md

 ## Packaging Patterns

-1. Build with Each and Containerize Each
+1. Build and Containerize Each Special Tool
 2. Build Each and Package Single Jar File
 3. Build
 ## Uscase